School Resource Officer

 The aim of the School Resource Officer Program is to continue and enhance the cooperative effort between the Police Department and the school district, focusing on the reduction of juvenile crime and delinquency in the schools and the community.
 This partnership will provide for shared solutions to common concerns.
 The program is proactive in its objectives and seeks to establish positive relationships between the students and police.

-Detective Ted Herman is assigned to the high school.
+School Resource Officer Adam Conn is assigned to the high school but serves all the Albert Lea schools.
 He works closely with the students and staff to ensure a safe learning environment.
-Detective Herman develops at least one large assembly type educational program and several smaller programs for the school district.
-He works closely with other supportive agencies to deliver the best service to the students, especially those most in need.
+Officer Conn works closely with other supportive agencies to deliver the best service to the students, especially those most in need.

 The Albert Lea Police Department established their Bike Patrol unit in 1998.
 The Bike Patrol unit is highly visible and accessible to the community, day or night, seven days a week, throughout all of Albert Lea.
 The Bike Patrol unit is comprised of P.O.S.T. licensed and specially trained Police Officers, under the continued professional development and command of Deputy Chief of Police Darren Hanson, Police Cyclist Instructor.